1. What are the requirements to take part in Escape Corvallis?

 5. How many people should be in my group?

-We require at least 4 people to run a room.
-When you make a booking, if there are less than 4 people in your group (or if there are less than 4 people signed up for a given time), then your booking is TENTATIVE.
-This means it is not confirmed.
-Which means you are NOT actually booked yet in that day/time.
+We require at least 4 people to run the Spy's Safehouse, Got Brains?, and REC room.
+When you make a booking, if there are less than 4 people in your group, then you will not be able to book.
+Which, oddly enough, means you are NOT actually booked yet in that day/time.
 Please do NOT show up for your room until your booking is confirmed.
 You will know it is confirmed because you will have actually paid for your booking.
 The way to avoid this whole confusing mess is to book your group of at least 4 at the same time.
+The Dialed In room requires just 2 to run that, so if you're looking for a cool "date night" or just have a couple people with you, this is the perfect room for you.
+(It is also a shorter, easier, and less expensive option.)

 5A.
 What's with the 4 person minimum?

 Two reasons on why we require at least 4 people: A) the sheer number of challenges / puzzles means that a very small group has no chance of succeeding (escaping).
-Now, while you may not necessarily be so "goal-oriented" (and I admire your desire to just "be in the moment"), it does mean that you will not get an accurate representation of the room.
+Now, while you may not necessarily be so goal-oriented (and I admire your desire to just be in the moment), it does mean that you will not get an accurate representation of the room.
 And the room will not nearly be as fun.
 (In fact, it would likely be a frustrating experience.)
-And that leads to reviews/word-of-mouth that are less than fair (given that the room was not designed or intended for very small groups).
-B) for whatever reasons, people in general seem loathe to join a group of people they don't know.
-Which means if your group of 2 books a room designed for up to 10, the odds are that no other group will book in that same time slot.
-And I hate to sound so crass and business-y, but I *do need to make this a financially viable enterprise, for both myself and my staff.
+B) Since all bookings are private, and I *do need to make this a financially viable enterprise, running a room with just 2 people won't pay the bills.
+Hate to sound so crass and business-y, but it is reality.
+And while I appreciate that many of us feel we can just live in our own reality (truth be damned!), this reality does take some precedence.

 6. Are there bathrooms?